Tasks (Advanced): Link to Jobs & Set Up Automove

 - Click on the task’s name to review it and edit its details.

 Once a team member completes a task, the job is automoved to the next stage.
 Or, if you’re manually moving a job to the next stage, decide what to do next with the incomplete task—unlink, move to the next stage, delete, or mark it completed (for more details, go here).

 You can manage linked tasks in these three places:

 - The task editing window: Here, you’ll see which stage the task is in and the pipeline it belongs to.
-Click on the pipeline’s name to navigate to it.
+Click on the pipeline’s name to go to it.

-- The pipeline: Look at the counter at the right of the job box to find out if there are any unfinished tasks or other job elements for the current stage.
-See the article for a detailed explanation.
+- The pipeline: Look at the counter to the right of the job box to find out if there are any unfinished tasks or other job elements for the current stage.
+For more details, go here.